 Salaries vary according to a number of factors, including location, the size of the business and product type.
 Store turnover may also have a bearing on salary, rewarding good performance.
 Some companies offer attractive benefits like retail discount, a company car and private healthcare.

 Income figures are intended as a guide only.

-Retail buyers are often presented with very tight deadlines and as a result working hours frequently extend beyond 9am to 5pm.
+You'll often have to meet very tight deadlines and as a result working hours will frequently extend beyond 9am to 5pm.

 Early starts or late finishes may be especially common when travelling to trade fairs or fashion shows.
-Although it is not common freelance work is possible, especially in London, once you have experience.
+Although it's not common freelance work is possible, especially in London, once you have experience.